Virginia Reckless Driving Facts

 - Have the charges reduced or dismissed based on mitigating evidence

-The reckless driving attorneys at Weiland Upton can confidently claim that we have successfully argued for the reduction or dismissal of the majority of the reckless driving cases we handle.
+The reckless driving attorneys at The Weiland Firm, PLC can confidently claim that we have successfully argued for the reduction or dismissal of most of the reckless driving cases we handle.

-Reckless driving – speeding in excess of 80 mph (11 years)
+Reckless driving – speeding in excess of 85 MPH (11 years)

 Reckless driving – racing (11 years)